olegabu/fabric-starter/kubernetes/helm/nginx-firewall/README.md

 See [EnterpriseDeployment](../../tech/deployment/EnterpriseDeployment.pdf) for deployment structure.

-1. To set peers and orderers ports in cluster and on external orgs to 7051, 7050 respectively set values for
+1. To set peers and orderers ports in cluster and on external orgs to 7051, 7050 respectively set values for (modify values.yaml or use --set edge.peerPort=xxx --set ...)
 ```yaml
 peerPort: 7051
 ordererPort: 7050